Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Admiral Verified by Third Party Speed Test Across 100+ Customer Scenarios

-Admiral has been proactive in helping publishers optimize Core Web Vitals, and contracted a nationally recognized digital agency (Anvil Media) to rigorously test Admiral's one-tag solution for speed and impact on Core Web Vitals.
+Admiral has been proactive in helping publishers optimize Core Web Vitals.
+We contracted a nationally recognized digital agency (Anvil Media) to rigorously test Admiral's one-tag solution for speed and impact on Core Web Vitals.

 Anvil's page speed experts tested the Admiral tag across 15 customer sites, all Admiral solution modules, desktop and mobile, over five days, pre and post-measurement, and all 3 CWV metrics; Over 300 data points in all.

 Anvil's testing team confirmed that Admiral's tag had no material negative impact on CWV scores across customers and modules.
-In fact, Admiral's multi-module tag is a powerful tool for publishers to eliminate wasteful point-solution tags and optimize page speed long-term.
+In fact, Admiral's multi-module tag is a powerful tool for publishers to reduce point-solution tags on site.

-To request a copy of the Admiral pagespeed performance whitepaper, email michael@getadmiral.com.
+Request a copy of the Admiral page speed performance whitepaper:

 Admiral Replaces Multiple Point Solutions with Integrated Marketing Automation

-By using Admiral's Visitor Relationship Management platform publishers have a single tag for the entire visitor journey, a single vendor relationship to manage, low-code/no-code deployment, and a consistent user experience across all visitor journeys.
+Admiral's Visitor Relationship Management platform provides publishers with a single tag for the entire visitor journey, a single vendor relationship to manage, low-code/no-code deployment, and a consistent user experience across all visitor journeys.

 Admiral's marketing automation AI optimizes visitor engagement opportunities to maximize revenue and deepen the relationship.
-This results in one small, speed-optimized tag vs many conflicting, redundant tags, and a leaner, more effective web page.
+This results in one small, speed-optimized tag vs many conflicting, redundant tags, and a leaner, more effective website.